 FoRP Chairperson Pete Gregson said “Thanks to the Council, children from Roseburn, Riversdale and Murrayfield now have a new place to go and have fun, get fit and make new friends.
 This is a key element in helping the area recover from the flood prevention work.
 It will bring new faces to the park over the years to come.
 And their parents will have somewhere new to gossip.
 The Council and the West Neighbourhood Partnership have worked hard with everybody to make this project work.
 We are truly delighted.”

-The children who got the quiz answers right were Lucy Booth, who observed the design was changed to add the tunnel; Lucy has won a £10 curry from Delta, the best Indian takeaway in town.
+The children who got the quiz answers right were Lucy Booth, who observed the design was changed to add the tunnel; Lucy has won tickets to the ice rink.

 The other big winner was Max Kevios who noted the “birly Thing” aka the cone net rotating climber, was added after various school suggestions; Max won a box game.